 No one should ever abruptly stop taking benzodiazepines like Xanax, Valium, or Klonopin, as this will trigger severe withdrawal reactions.
 Instead, patients should slowly taper their dosage under the guidance of medical professionals, gradually reaching the point where they are taking a tiny, tiny dose of their medication before stopping entirely

-You may suffer some long-term physical and emotional symptoms, such as insomnia, anxiety, depression, mood swings, and increased appetite, which may come and go over the days, weeks, and months of your recovery from benzo addiction, lasting for a year or longer.
-Do not let this discourage you.
-Remember that while today may feel worse than yesterday, there will still be an overall improvement.
-Next month will feel better than this month, and next year will feel better than this year.
+You may suffer some long-term physical and emotional symptoms, such as insomnia, anxiety, depression, mood swings, and increased appetite.
+These may come and go over the days, weeks, and months of your recovery from benzo addiction, lasting for a year or longer.